-If you wrap a hot water bottle in a towel that smells of the mother and siblings, this may help calm the pup.
+If you wrap a hot water bottle in a towel, this may help calm the pup.
 However, every pup is an individual.
 One may cope with travel better in a cage, whilst another will be perfectly happy for hours sleeping on an adult’s lap in the back seat of the car.

 Please be aware that if a pup is in a cage or crate in the rear, it must be properly anchored to stop it from moving around during the journey.
 Someone should be in a position to keep an eye on the pup at all times.
 If a pup is settled, you are better to just keep on travelling, but should the pup become distressed and start howling, it may be better to revert to the short distance tips above, to provide the pup with human interaction and contact and help it to settle and sleep.